ProductCrawler/product_crawler/CONTRIBUTING.md

 a) You can find it on the product's label or

-b) You can find it on an official product website
+b) You can find it on an official product website.
    Some useful websites are listed below:

    http://www.pepsicobeveragefacts.com/